QuarkNerd/blog/ceberhardt/_posts/2014-09-22-swift-memoization.md

 dyingCells.each { (cell: Cell) in cell.state = .Dead }
 {% endhighlight %}

-The above is slightly more verbose, but results in the teat execution dropping further to 0.101 seconds.
+The above is slightly more verbose, but results in the test execution dropping further to 0.101 seconds.

 ##Pre-computation